 Back on Athinas street we are now at the Central market which I cover pretty thoroughly on my Central Market page.
 If you like food you can easily wander around here for an hour or so.
-The meat and fish are on the right side of Athinas Street and the fruit
+The meat and fish are on the right side of Athinas Street

 and vegetables are on the left.
 There are also dry-goods, herbs, olives, eggs, bread and other shops scattered around including a Polish store at the top of Armodiou Street.
 Check out the sausage shops and the shops that sell live chickens and ducks.
 This is the area where immigrants sell cigarettes, CDs, DVDs and all sorts of other things.
 Don't be afraid of them.
 But because this area can get crowded it is a good idea to keep your hand on your wallet because even though compared to other cities pick-pocketing

 in Athens is rare, this area is where it is most likely to happen.
 It has never happened to me or anyone I know but if I were a pick-pocket this is where I would be.
 There are a couple souvlaki shops like To Steki Tis Agoras (The Hangout at the Market) which is as good or better than those famous ones in Monastiraki but never as crowded.
 There are also a couple tiropita (cheese-pie) shops, some dried fruit and nut shops and the sausage shops.
 Check out Athenaikon, one of the oldest nut

 shops in Athens, right